 AI on your website

 Some studios extend the same AI to a chat widget on their website, answering visitor questions and suggesting relevant services before a prospect ever picks up the phone.
 This captures leads at the moment of interest rather than routing them through a contact form that may not get answered for days.
+If you are weighing options here, our AI chatbot for gyms buyer's guide covers what to look for.
+The same technology can take over routine front-desk work too, acting as an AI receptionist for the front desk that books trials and answers common questions around the clock.

 Where to start